your business in our interactive demo!

 Other ways of securing dilutive funding include selling stock in your company or using convertible notes to bring in cash now while you defer the dilution to a later date.

 Non-dilutive funding, on the other hand, allows you to secure additional funds without relinquishing any portion of your business to someone else.
-You can’t receive the money for free, however, so non-diluted funding usually comes from debt issued by a bank or another loan holder.
+You can’t receive the money for free, however, so non-diluted funding usually comes from debt issued by a bank or another loan holder, such as vendor debt financing.

 If you need to fund your startup but are not interested in handing over profits and control to your investors, you might want to take a closer look at some non-dilutive choices.